zephyrproject-rtos/zephyr/samples/drivers/led_pwm/README.rst

 For each PWM LEDs (one after the other):

-- turn on
+- Turning on
-- turn off
+- Turning off
-- increase the brightness gradually up to the maximum level
+- Increasing brightness gradually
-- blink (0.1 sec on, 0.1 sec off)
+- Blinking on: 0.1 sec, off: 0.1 sec
-- blink (1 sec on, 1 sec off)
+- Blinking on: 1 sec, off: 1 sec
-- turn off
+- Turning off

 Building and Running
 ********************